In this travel blog, I am going to show you a special phenomenon you pass on Ring Road 1 just east of Reykjavík.

 The Troll Children were formed during a volcanic eruption when the hot steam from the lava flow tried to find its way through the ceiling of the forming lava tunnel.

-These cones actually show how the steam or gasses left the lava flow, which makes it a really interesting geological phenomenon.
+These cones actually show how steam or gases were released from the lava flow, making it a fascinating geological phenomenon.

-You can see in the sign above how it happened - this sign is by the parking and was donated by the Kiwanis, Lions, and Rotary clubs.
+You can see in the sign above how it happened; it's by the parking lot and was donated by the Kiwanis, Lions, and Rotary clubs.

 Tröllabörnin hornitos in SW-Iceland

-The volcanic eruption in this area took place some 5,000 years ago in the shield volcano Leiti and formed the Leitahraun lava field.
+The volcanic eruption in this area occurred some 5,000 years ago at the shield volcano Leiti and formed the Leitahraun lava field.

-You will find some 10 Troll Children varying in size and shape in the reserved area, more in the surrounding areas.
+You will find about 10 Troll Children, varying in size and shape, in the reserved area; more in the surrounding areas.

 Also, notice the different colours of the lava - this is an old lava field, but you can still see the different colours in the accumulated solidified lava in the hornitos.